La-Lojban/lojban.pw/pages/books/learn-lojban.md

 </td>
 </tr></tbody></table>

+<pixra url="/assets/pixra/cilre/ci_prenu.png" caption="le ci prenu" definition="The three people"></pixra>

 > **le pa prenu cu tavla mi**
 > _The person talks to me._
 > _The one person talks to me._

 We add a number after **le** and thus specify individual people.

-For numbers consisting of several digits we just string those digits together.
+For numbers consisting of several digits, we just string those digits together.

 > **le re mu prenu cu tavla mi**
 > _The 25 people talk to me._

 Yes, it's that simple.

-If we want to count we can separate numbers with **.i**:
+If we want to count, we can separate numbers with **.i**:

 > **mu .i vo .i ci .i re .i pa .i no**
 > _5 … 4 … 3 … 2 … 1 … 0_